reactql/old_docs/source/setup.md

 ReactQL will download the [starter kit source](https://github.com/reactql/kit) from Github, extract the archive to your chosen folder, install the required NPM modules, and set everything up.
 When finished, usage instructions will be dumped to your console.

+<h2 id="es6_or_typescript">Typescript support</h2>

+---
+You can choose from ES6 Javascript or Typescript flavours of the starter kit.

+See the [Typescript page](typescript.html) for key differences.

 <h2 id="development">Running in development</h2>